 Finally, the binoculars icon can signify something wrong with your display.
-Your display settings may have changed if you see the icon but don’t remember turning on mirroring or AirPlay.
+If you see the icon, your display settings may have changed but don’t remember turning on mirroring or AirPlay.

 In this case, you should try restarting your computer to see if the icon disappears.
 You may need to reset your display settings to their defaults if it doesn’t.

 Yes, a Mac can be hacked remotely.
 According to a report from Kaspersky Lab, over half of all attacks on Macs are remote.
 That means someone can access your Mac without ever having physical access.